 If teaching adults is more in your interest, there’s also corporate training.
 Many businesses bring in trainers to build certain skills amongst their employees.
 In fact, ACE even offers a course in Adult Education and Corporate Training!

-When it comes to quality schools, they’re consistently trying to make sure what they’re teaching is up-to-date and effective for students.
+When it comes to high-value schools, they’re consistently trying to make sure what they’re teaching is up-to-date and effective for students.
 That’s where curriculum design comes in.
 With this job, you can work to ensure what’s being taught in the classrooms is relevant to what students will need to know — and that it’s taught in a way that best helps the students understand the material.